KxSystems/nano/README.md

 Script `./mthread.sh` executes 7 major tests:
    1. CPU
    1. Write
-   1. Read
+   1. Sequential read
-   1. Reread
+   1. Sequential reread
    1. Meta
-   1. Random read
+   1. Random read and reread
    1. xasc

 In read-only tests (when DB dir parameter is passed to `mthread.sh` as a third parameter) the [Write](#Write) and [Meta](#Meta) tests are omitted.

 All tests start multiple kdb+ processes (set by the first parameter of `./mthread.sh`) each having its own working space on the disk.

-The cache is flushed before each test except reread and random reread.
+The cache is flushed before each test except for reread tests.

 We detail each test in the next section.